determined-ai/determined/sprinkle/user-facing/low-level.md

             torch.save(model.state_dict(), f"{path]/my_checkpoint")

     if __name__ == "__main__":
-        # initialize a context object for accessing the Generic API
+        # initialize a context object for accessing the Core API
         import determined as det
-        with det.generic.init() as context:
+        with det.core.init() as context:
             main(context)
 ```